 a key figure in furthering America's legacy of periodic social revolutions?

 Juxtaposed to this last point was a counterpoint.
-My journey would take me through some of the most conservative parts of the fruited plain, the lonely vastness of the Great Plains as well as the rural Midwest straddling the 98th Meridian (more or less the line from Sioux Falls to Oklahoma City).
+My journey would take me through some of the most conservative parts of the fruited plain, the lonely vastness of the Great Plains as well as the rural Midwest straddling the 98th Meridian (more or less the line from Mitchell, SD, to Grand Island, NE, to Hutchinson, KS).
 Would Tonsor's intellectual history of America crash head-on into the reality of the historical geography I was traveling through?

-As the Rockies faded in my rearview mirror, I needed to shake off the emotional detritus that had settled over my spirits like a High Plains dust storm.
+As the serrated knife-edge of the Front Range faded in my rearview mirror, I needed to shake off the emotional detritus that had settled over my spirits like a High Plains dust storm.
 My questions about Tonsor's essay provided the needed distraction.

 Tonsor wrote that his was a "rather daring thesis."
 Really?
 Daring to whom?
 Not to the historians in his department.
 At Michigan Tonsor was surrounded by Old Leftists, New Deal liberals, and New Leftists who would not view his thesis as daring at all.